Disaster relief payments

-- Disaster Recovery Payment – $1000 per adult and $400 per child for people severely affected by the bushfires
+- Disaster Recovery Payment – $1000 per adult and $400 per child for people severely affected by bushfires

-- Disaster Recovery Allowance – short-term income assistance (up to 13 weeks) for people severely affected by the bushfires
+- Disaster Recovery Allowance – short-term income assistance (up to 13 weeks) for people severely affected by bushfires

-- Additional Child Care Subsidy Temporary Financial Hardship – if you're eligible for the Child Care Subsidy and have been severely impacted by the bushfires
+- Additional Child Care Subsidy Temporary Financial Hardship – if you're eligible for the Child Care Subsidy and have been severely impacted by bushfires

 - Crisis Payment – a one-off payment for people in severe financial hardship who are not covered by other disaster relief offers.